B2B ecommerce will reach $1.2 trillion and account for 13.1% of all B2B sales in the U.S. by 2021.

 But how can B2B businesses suddenly shift to an inbound model, or an outbound/inbound hybrid model where they need to:

-All the while, they will need their ecommerce site to function amidst the complexities of:
+B2B companies will need their ecommerce site to function amidst many complexities that are becoming expected by their customers such as:

 It sounds complicated –– and in theory it is –– but the technology enabling B2B businesses to get online fast, streamline backend operations and free up employee time to further grow the business is changing the hearts and minds of diehard outbound B2B sellers.